squiresgrant/Antheia/readme.md

 +(not going to make a tutorial, you can figure it out)

-*please note, i work in backend, making the site look good is not a priority, rather making it work good and user friendly*
+*please note, i work more in backend, making the site look good is not a priority, rather making it work good and user friendly*